ut-ras/robotticelli/blog_post.md

 title: Robotticelli
 ---

-We've just completed or demoing at this year's South by Southwest Create (SXSW Create).
+We've just completed demoing at this year's South by Southwest Create (SXSW Create).
 So, let's talk about Robotticelli -- what we've done and where we're headed.
 This is a follow-up to a [<span class="bodyLink">previous post</span>][primavera_blogpost] made a year and a half ago about roboticelli.

 [primavera_blogpost]: http://ras.ece.utexas.edu/2015/11/06/primavera.html